Updated on 2024-08-01 GMT+08:00

 The UDP health check process is as follows:

-2. If the load balancer does not receive an ICMP Port Unreachable error within the health check timeout duration, it declares the backend server is healthy.
-If the load balancer receives an ICMP Port Unreachable error, the backend server is declared unhealthy.
+2. If the load balancer receives an ICMP Echo Reply packet and does not receive an ICMP Port Unreachable error within the health check timeout duration, it considers the backend server as healthy.
+If the load balancer receives an ICMP Port Unreachable error, it considers the backend server as unhealthy.

 HTTP Health Check